- Habitat (WASH)

 Being accepted to GESI and committing to participate in the program means agreeing to work with a host organization that is expecting you.
 Please plan your participation seriously, as placements will be considered with students and hosts in mind.

-All internships will require 15-20 hours per week.
+All internships will require 15 hours per week.
 Each internship will vary in terms of the amount of live (synchronous) work time required (with Northwestern student teammates and/or host organization staff).
-Exact meeting times will be scheduled with site teams and host organizations once placements are confirmed.
+Eexact meeting times will be scheduled with site teams and host organizations once placements are confirmed.

 Additionally, some locations require specific time availability to ensure synchronous meetings across time zone differences.
 Please ensure you are available during these times if you express preference for internships in these locations:

-*Special note: Evanston based students who complete this course may also apply to GESI in the future.
-Additionally, Evanston based students who have already completed GESI are also welcome to apply to this course because different course credits are being offered.
+*Special note: Evanston campus students who complete this course may also apply to GESI in the future.
+Additionally, Evanston campus students who have already completed GESI are also welcome to apply to this course because different course credits are being offered.
 Repetition of course content and activities and will be minimal across different iterations of the program.
-NU-Q students are NOT able to take GESI 2020 Fall and summer GESI.

 Questions can be directed to firstname.lastname@example.org.